 The Ford Fiesta has come of age.
 Jonathan Crouch takes a look at the much improved seventh generation version.

 Ford's Fiesta has always been affordable and great to drive.
 But state of the art?
-It's that too in this all-new seventh generation form.
+It's that too in this improved take on the seventh generation model.
 Beneath the smarter styling lies some clever user-friendly technology - and cabin quality that'll make down-sizing into one of these less of a chore.
 This is how you right a best seller.

-This Fiesta may still be a small car but these days, it thinks big in almost every way, starting with styling designed to make more of a statement in the supermini segment.
-Under the bonnet lies an impressively clean and frugal range of petrol and diesel units.
-Plus there's a more up-market cabin, safety technology that can automatically brake the car for you even at night and a pokier diesel engine option.
-Ford has also broadened the appeal of the range with an 'Active' Crossover bodystyle, plus variants more specifically aimed at customers wanting luxury and sportiness.
-And as well as all that, the brand reckon that it'll be even more fun to drive than its predecessor.
+This Fiesta may still be a small car but these days, it thinks big in almost every way, starting with improved styling designed to make more of a statement in the supermini segment.
+Under the bonnet lies an impressively clean and frugal range of petrol units, which includes the brand's mild hybrid EcoBoost Hybrid tech.
+Plus there's now a more up-market cabin than you might be used to from a Fiesta, along with safety technology of the sort you might expect to find on a much larger car.
+As before, there's also an 'Active' Crossover bodystyle and an ST hot hatch - and across the range, class-leading driving dynamics.
 This is, in short, on paper at least, a thoroughly well thought out piece of supermini design.
 But will it be enough to keep Ford at the top of the sales charts?
 Let's find out.

-The Ford Fiesta has always been a vehicle the British public has warmed to but the truth is that before this seventh generation model arrived, supermini buyers chose this car either because it was great to drive or because they'd been offered a deal too good to turn down: there wasn't really another reason to buy one.
-This MK7 version changes all that, smarter to look at, smarter to sit in, smarter to operate and smarter under the bonnet.
+The Ford Fiesta has always been a vehicle the British public has warmed to but the truth is that in the past, supermini buyers often chose this car either because it was great to drive or because they'd been offered a deal too good to turn down: there wasn't really another reason to buy one.
+This MK7 model has changed all that and this updated version is smarter to look at, smarter to sit in and smarter to operate.
 A smarter choice all round then?
 Many will think so.
 This still may not be the largest or the plushest car in the supermini sector but on just about every other main criteria, it's either up there or class-leading.
 There's an unpretentious quality to it and a focus on providing the things that really matter to small car buyers - the fun handling and affordable technology Ford has long delivered to them in this segment but also the low running costs, strong safety provision and low emissions they now need too.
 And it's all been done with a polish and self belief that we've never seen from a Fiesta before.
 In short, this is, more than ever, a small car that supermini buyers simply can't ignore.

 |01233 272 332||Directions|